openebs/mayastor-docs/quickstart/deploy-mayastor.md

 {% endtab %}
 {% endtabs %}

 Verify that the deployment of etcd to the cluster was successful.
-Within the mayastor namespace there should be 3 replicas with the name "mayastor-etcd-", and with a reported status of "Running".
+Within the mayastor namespace there should be 3 replicas with a name of the form "mayastor-etcd-" and with a reported status of "Running".

 {% tabs %}
 {% tab title="Command" %}